josephjohansson/rodrigjg.github.io/README.md

-# rodrigjg.github.io
-Assignment 1.
-5 silly HTML pages
+# SENG 513 W17 Assignment 2
+Skeleton code.

+Put all your code into code.js.